 Registrations via work email address

-We do not accept registrations via personal email domains like Gmail, Yahoo or public emails like Mailinator.
-A user trying to register with such email domains will get an alert message asking to use only work/organizational email address.
+We do not accept registrations via personal email domains like Gmail, Yahoo, or public emails like Mailinator.
+A user trying to register with such email domains will get an alert message asking to use only work/organizational email addresses.

 Double Opt-In Email Verification